j3rrywan9/spring-study/bean_configuration.md

 # Bean Configuration

 ## Java-based Configuration

 ```java
 @Configuration
 ```
-Indicates that a class declares one or more `@Bean` methods and may be processed by the Spring container to generate bean definitions and service requets for those beans at runtime, for example:
+Indicates that a class declares one or more `@Bean` methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime, for example:
 ```java
 @Configuration
 public class AppConfig {